 Rating: I would give it 4 out of 5.

-Rating: We would rate this game 3.5 of 5.
+Rating: We would rate this game between 3 and 4 out of 5.

 This app has four games to test different elements of brain activity- memory, impulsiveness, attention and happiness.
 The results are stored anonymously in a database at UCL to gather data on how out brains work in different situations.